 Grand Bayonne, located on the west bank of Naive, is the cities commercial area and it’s where all the shops are located.

-It’s also the oldest part of the city where most of the tourist tend to spend their time as the beautiful Bayonne Cathedral with adjoined cloister and Château Vieux, a castle dating back to the late 11th century, is located here.
+It’s also the oldest part of the city where most of the tourists tend to spend their time as the beautiful Bayonne Cathedral with adjoined cloister and Château Vieux, a castle dating back to the late 11th century, is located here.

 Go for a walk down the long pedestrianised Rue d’Espagne and take your time to admire one of Bayonne’s greatest features – the tall, slender buildings adorned with red and green shutters.